 not hesitate to contact us if you need further assistance.

-According to Academic Senate Regulations Title I, regulation A207, you always have the right to dispute
+According to the Berkeley division of the Academic Senate Regulation A207, you always have the right to dispute

 a grade if you:

 Are graded using non-academic criteria, such as: considerations of race, politics, religion, sex, or other criteria not